 - Fish Species: Walleye, Lake Trout, Northern Pike, Brook Trout

-Kag Lake is an awesome lake if you like Big Walleyes, Monster Northern Pike, Gigantic Lake Trout and nice Brook Trout.
+Kag Lake is an awesome fly in outpost lake if you like Big Walleyes, Monster Northern Pike, Gigantic Lake Trout and nice Brook Trout.

 Walleyes - Walleyes in the lake average over 3 pounds and there are lots of big ones over 10 pounds.
 There are spots between the islands where you will catch one Walleye after another but generally they are smaller in the 1 to 2 pound range.
 If you don't mind catching less Walleyes but want big ones that are consistently in the 3 to 5 pound range with much bigger ones thrown in, then you need to put on some Perch-colored Rapalas or Thundersticks and troll down the shore on the west side of the lake.
 If you are father than 20 feet from shore you will catch nothing.
 In Kag Lake the Walleyes are right up against the shore in spring, summer and fall.
 The reason being Kag Lake is 300 feet deep and 30 feet from shore it's already 50 feet deep.
 You can also cast jigs at the shore and literally drag them off the rocks into the water.
 The Walleyes are right at the rocks.
 Actually, Walleyes in this lake act more like Smallmouth Bass.